a-barret/tic-tac-toe/README.md

     ENDIF
 ENDFUNCTION
 ```
 I made the decision in the end for no success reporting for "execute_turn" and "is_placement_legal" checks for if either an "X" or an "O" is there to return a false.
 Allowing for different "empty" placeholders within spaces besides " ".
+Additionally, I realized after running "is_placement_legal", "execute_turn" simply places the icon in the desired location.
+From a design perspective, checking legality isn't really part of performing your turn.
+So instead I renamed "execute_turn" to simply "place_icon".
+This was much easier to follow.